sveredyuk/redis_record/README.md

 p.save    #=> true
 ```

-Uniqueness validations meet some troubles such as it part of `ActiveRecord::Validations`.
+Uniqueness validations meet some troubles such as it is part of `ActiveRecord::Validations` and depent on database adapter.

-But you could use `#unique?`
+But you could use `#unique?` method:

 ```ruby
 p.title = "Test"